 I’ve been working as a cooking teacher, cookbook author, editor, freelance writer, and occasional TV host for decades.
 Here’s what I’ve learned: my pet peeve in the kitchen is grating cheese, my favorite kitchen tool is a rubber husband, and most people use exclamation points too often!!
 My most recent book is The Side Dish Handbook.
 My other favorites are Braises & Stews, Party Appetizers, and Cabin Cooking.
-I teach cooking classes at Draeger’s Cooking School and food writing classes at Stanford Continuing Studies.
+I teach an annual class about how to write a cookbook at Stanford Continuing Studies.
 I doctor cookbook proposals, I try to keep up on Instagram, and I still cook at home almost every day.
 A few years ago, I completed an MFA in non-fiction writing at the University of San Francisco, something I’ve been wanting to do for decades.

 Even though I trained at Tante Marie’s Cooking School, completing a 9-month professional course and doing an externship at Chez Panisse Cafe, I’m proud to call myself a cook and not a chef.
 In my view, chefs work in restaurant kitchens and cooks work in home kitchens and there is a big difference between the two.
 My mission is to help home cooks.

-In normal times, I love volunteering for Food Runners, a nonprofit that delivers food to the needy.
-The joy I get from giving hungry people something to eat is the best part of my career.
-When I’m not in the kitchen, I might be leading a food tour with Edible Excursions or I might be on a stand-up paddle board in San Francisco bay.
+When I’m not in the kitchen, I might be leading a food tour with Edible Excursions or I might be swimming in San Francisco bay or paddling over it on a standup board.
 If it’s a really good year, I spend part of it in Italy.
 Cooking is a wonderful life.